Community Service Organization

-The Community Service Organization (founded 1947) was an important California Latino civil rights organization, most famous for training Cesar Chavez and Dolores Huerta.
+The Community Service Organization (founded 1947) is a California Latino civil rights organization, most famous for training Cesar Chavez and Dolores Huerta.

-Founding and Early Success
+Founding and early success

 The Community Service Organization (CSO) was a grassroots civil rights group founded in 1947 in Los Angeles by community organizer Fred Ross, Antonio Rios, and political leader Edward Roybal.
-With financial support from Saul Alinsky’s Industrial Areas Foundation, the CSO sought to empower Mexican American communities by fighting discrimination in housing, employment, and education, promoting political engagement, and offering citizenship classes and self-help programs.
-It became one of the most influential civil rights organizations for Latinos in California during the mid-20th century.
+With financial support from Saul Alinsky’s Industrial Areas Foundation, the CSO organized around discrimination in housing, employment, and education.
+It also promoted political engagement and offered citizenship classes and self-help programs.
+It became an influential civil rights organization for Latinos in California in the middle of the 20th century.

-The CSO emerged at a time when Mexican Americans faced widespread discrimination and disenfranchisement in the United States.
-Under the leadership of Antonio Rios, Fred Ross and Ed Roybal, the organization prioritized voter registration, grassroots activism, and leadership development.
+The CSO existed at a time when Mexican Americans faced discrimination and disenfranchisement in the United States.
+Under the leadership of Rios, Ross and Roybal, the organization prioritized voter registration, grassroots activism, and leadership development.

-A major early success came in 1949 when the CSO launched an ambitious get-out-the-vote campaign in Los Angeles’ Latino neighborhoods.
-The effort resulted in Roybal’s election to the Los Angeles City Council, making him the first Mexican American elected to the council in the 20th century.
-Roybal’s victory was a turning point for Latino political representation and laid the foundation for his later election to the U.S. House of Representatives, where he became the first Latino congressman since 1879.
+An early success came in 1949 when the CSO launched a get-out-the-vote campaign in Los Angeles’ Latino neighborhoods.
+Roybal was the first Mexican American elected to the Los Angeles City Council in the twentieth century.
+He was later elected to the U.S. House of Representatives.

-Although often portrayed as a solely Mexican-American activist group in Chicano scholarship, the CSO was interracial from its inception and remained diverse through the 1950s.
-It gained grassroots support from both seasoned Mexican-American activists and a new generation of veterans returning from World War II.
-Additionally, the CSO received significant backing from other Los Angeles communities, including African-Americans, Japanese-Americans, and Jewish-Americans.
+The CSO was interracial from its inception and remained diverse through the 1950s.
+It gained grassroots support from both experienced Mexican-American activists and veterans returning from World War II.
+Additionally, the CSO received backing from other Los Angeles communities, including African-Americans, Japanese-Americans, and Jewish-Americans.

 By the early 1950s, the CSO had expanded across California, establishing branches in San Jose, Oakland, and the San Joaquin Valley.
-The organization trained thousands of activists who held house meetings, conducted voter-registration drives, fought against police brutality, and advocated for civil rights reforms.
+The organization trained thousands of activists who held house meetings, conducted voter-registration drives, demonstrated against police brutality, and advocated for civil rights reforms.